stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 > All examples on this page uses [TypeScript](https://www.typescriptlang.org/)

-## PureAbility
+## Ability

-`PureAbility` is a base class that implements the functionality of checking permissions.
-The prefix "Pure" has nothing to do with functional programming.
-It just means this class has no predefined configuration.
+`Ability` is a base class that implements the functionality of checking permissions.
 It is a generic class that accepts 2 parameters:

 1. `Abilities` is either a string literal type that represents possible actions or a tuple of 2 elements that represents all possible actions on all possible subjects.
 By default, equals to `[string, Subject]`
 2. `Conditions` is a shape of conditions.
 There is no restriction on this parameter, so it can be anything.